terrynini/CTF-writeup/DCTF-2018-qual/README.md

 # Get Admin

-The format of cookie is
+The format of cookie is

 `AES(id¡value÷username¡value÷email¡value÷checksum¡value)` + `length of plaintext`